Responding to Violations

 1st Violation - What to Expect

 You should begin by speaking with your instructor in order to explain your perspective and try to understand theirs as well.
 You might also request to meet with the department head if your conversation with your instructor is not productive.
-If the faculty member and department head feel certain that a violation of the course policy has occurred, they will pursue course level action and submit a report.
+If the faculty member and department head feel certain that a violation of the course policy has occurred, they will pursue course level action and submit a report to the Office of Community Standards and Integrity.

-Consistent with the Undergraduate Academic Disciplinary Actions Overview, the incident will also be reported to your associate dean and department head, your instructor's associate dean and department head, and the dean of student affairs.
+Consistent with the Academic Disciplinary Actions Procedures, the incident will also be reported to your associate dean and department head, your instructor's associate dean and department head, and your academic advisor.

 Once the report has been filed, you can expect to be contacted by the Office of Community Standards and Integrity for a follow-up meeting to discuss the implications of this and any future violations and protocols for record keeping as well as your options for appeal.